UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_25.md

 Notes:

-You might have noticed that when we used `.agg()`, we calculated the same 3 statistics for every column in the dataframe but we can calculate different statistics for different columns.
+You might have noticed that when we used `.agg()`, we calculated the same 3 statistics for every column in the dataframe.
+But we can also calculate different statistics for different columns.

 Let’s say we are concerned about the `max` and `min` calorie values, the total `sum` of the ratings and the `mean` and `median` sugar content for each manufacturing group.

-We wrapped everything in curly brackets and we use a colon to separate the column name from the statistics values.
+We can achieve this by wrapping everything in curly brackets and using a colon to separate the column name from the statistics values.
 We need to put the statistics within square brackets.

-Now this is a bit easier to read.
+The code is complicated, but the result is a bit easier to read.

 ---